Never heard of smishing? We've got info on what they are, what they look like and what to do if you get one.

 Responding to smishing messages may lead you to being targeted again – it’s best to ignore and delete it.

-That’s everything you need to know about smishing but, if you’re worried about the security of your personal info, you can find out more on our Fraud and Security page.
+That’s everything you need to know about smishing.
+But if there’s anything else you’d like to know, check out our Fraud and Security page.